-In connection with the restatement described in Note 1 to the Company's financial statements, members of the Company's management, including its Chief Executive Officer, David Brown, and Chief Financial Officer, Carrie E. Carlander, re-evaluated the effectiveness of the Company's disclosure controls and procedures, as defined by Exchange Act Rules 13a-15(e) or 15d-15(e), as of September 30, 2009, the end of the period covered by this report.
-Based upon that re-evaluation, Mr. Brown and Ms. Carlander concluded that the Company's disclosure controls and procedures were not effective as of September 30, 2009
+Members of the Company's management, including its Chief Executive Officer, David Brown, and Chief Financial Officer, Carrie E. Carlander, have evaluated the effectiveness of the Company's disclosure controls and procedures, as defined by Exchange Act Rules 13a-15(e) or 15d-15(e), as of September 30, 2009, the end of the period covered by this report.
+Based upon that evaluation, Mr. Brown and Ms. Carlander concluded that our disclosure controls and procedures were effective as of September 30, 2009.